Optical Mineralogy and Petrography

 - Guide to Thin Section Microscopy--an excellent open source tutorial by Michael M. Raith, Peter Raase, and Jurgen Reinhardt (2011) 107 pp., available through MSA.

-- Polarized Light Micrsocope Fundamentals ( This site may be offline. ) -- Wayne Powell, Brooklyn College CUNY, Introduction to the polarized light microscope, mineral habit, refractive index, color and pleochroism, polarized light, birefringence, extincition angle, estimating mineral modes.
+- Polarized Light Microscope Fundamentals -- Wayne Powell, Brooklyn College CUNY, Introduction to the polarized light microscope, mineral habit, refractive index, color and pleochroism, polarized light, birefringence, extinction angle, estimating mineral modes.

-- Optical Mineralogy (more info) -- Greg Finn, Brock University; a complete set of lecture notes for an optical mineralogy class, including useful figures, tables and photomicrographs.
+- Optical Mineralogy -- Greg Finn, Brock University; a complete set of lecture notes for an optical mineralogy class, including useful figures, tables and photomicrographs.

 - Animated PDFs showing Optical Properties of Minerals -- John Brady, Smith College.
 Download these PDFs demonstrating: Snell's Law (Acrobat (PDF) 156kB Feb11 09), Vector Resolution (Acrobat (PDF) 444kB Feb11 09), Retardation (Acrobat (PDF) 3.4MB Feb11 09), Dispersion (Acrobat (PDF) 2MB Feb11 09), and Becke Lines (Acrobat (PDF) 4.6MB Feb11 09).